gilienv/EssOilDB/ESSOilDB_PosterDocumentation.md

 #### TABLE NAME

-- composition - Table for chemical composition (emmission).
+- composition or profiledata - Table for composition.
+This is the chemical data associated with a profile

 #### COLUMNS